These roasted green beans with garlic and olive oil are delicious and easy to make. Just 15 minutes in a 425°F oven, and this side dish is ready!

 Notes

-- As with most vegetable recipes, I urge you to avoid overcooking green beans.
-You want them to be al dente - just like pasta.
+- As with most vegetables, you should avoid overcooking green beans.
+You want them to be al dente, just like pasta.
 When done, they should still have a "bite" and a bit of crunch - you don't want them soft and mushy.

-- I prefer garlic powder to fresh minced garlic in this recipe because it's easier to evenly distribute.
-But if you use fresh minced garlic, that's fine, too.
+- I prefer garlic powder to fresh minced garlic because it's easier to evenly distribute.
+But if you use fresh minced garlic, that's fine.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 I like to eat them cold, like antipasti.
-You can also gently reheat them in the microwave, covered, at 50% power.
+But if you wish, you can reheat them uncovered in a 350° oven or covered in the microwave at 50% power.
+I don't recommend freezing the leftovers.

 Nutrition per Serving